These Triple Chocolate Marshmallow Cookies are not for the faint-hearted! Thick, chewy, and jam-packed with chocolate, topped with gooey marshmallows.

 - Put marshmallows on top of the cookies and push them into the cookie dough a little so they won't slide off.
 If you are using mini marshmallows, put them straight on.
 If you have full-sized marshmallows, cut them down to the size you want.
 I find a marshmallow half or quarter to be a great size.
 Push them a little into the top of the chocolate cookie dough so they don't slide off in the oven.

-- Bake cookies for 17 minutes.
-The cookies will still be soft but they should be dry to the touch.
-If you want perfectly round cookies, use a large circular cookie cutter to 'scoot' the cookies into shape as soon as they come out of the oven.
-Leave to cool on the sheet for a few minutes before transferring to a cooling rack.
+If you want perfectly round cookies, use a large circular cookie cutter to 'scoot' the cookies into shape as soon as they come out of the oven to make the perfect cookie shape.
+Leave to cool on the sheet for a few minutes before transferring the baked cookies to a cooling rack.

 Variations